palantir/policy-bot/README.md

     # at least until https://github.com/palantir/policy-bot/issues/165 is fixed.
     # Defaults to 'random-users'.
     mode: all-users|random-users|teams

+    # count sets the number of users requested to review the pull request when
+    # using the `random-users` mode.
+If count is not set or set to 0, request the
+    # number of users set by requires.count.
+Setting this is useful when you want
+    # to request more reviewers than the required count.
+Defaults to 0.
+    count: 0

   # "methods" defines how users may express approval.
   methods: